azureology/jetson-nano-fire-detection/readme.md

 ```
 python3 train.py [your_own_config.yml]
 ```
 With the end of last epoch, you will get weight file in save_dir named `model_last.pth` by default.
-In my case, it takes about 2.5 hr to train 400 images on RTX2080 with batch_size = 80 and total_epochs = 160.
+In my case, it takes about 2.5 hr to train 400 images on RTX2080 with `batch_size = 80` and `total_epochs = 160`.
 ## Thanks
 https://github.com/RangiLyu/nanodet
 https://courses.nvidia.com/courses/course-v1:DLI+S-RX-02+V2/about